Ladies' Night by Jack Ketchum

 - Purchase it here

-- Published November 1994 (paperback edition)
+- Published November 1994 (Warner Books paperback edition)

 - Finished reading it on June 29, 1999

+- This is actually a collection of five different novellas rather than a single story.
+Each one focuses on a combination of, obviously, love and death.
+The compilation worked extremely well except for one story.
 And unfortunately it is the last story and the one that I think the most work was put in to.
-But let's
+But let's look at each of the stories individually.

 "Entropy's Bed at Midnight" - An insurance investigator spends the day with his daughter.
 This story is a weird mix between love and death by having small stories told throughout the larger short story.
 It leads to a strange but enjoyable feeling that helps to explain love.

-"Dying in Bangkok" - Originally I read this in Little Deaths but it still loses none of its impact when read a second time.
+"Dying in Bangkok" - Originally I read this in LITTLE DEATHS but it still loses none of its impact when read a second time.

 "Sleeping With Teeth Woman" - A story meant to counter the movie "Dances With Wolves" which does a superb job of it.
 Mostly about an Indian brave whose horniness leads him on a great journey of becoming the tribe's leader.